huaminghuangtw/Brain-Food/README.md

 What you read, watch, and listen to is as important as what you eat.
 Your digital environment influences your thinking just as much—_if not more_—than your physical surroundings.
 Remember that.

-Let this project inspire you to be intentional about what you're feeding your brain.
-Instead of depending on algorithms, take control and decide what deserves your attention.
+Let this project remind you to be intentional about what you're feeding your brain.
+Don't just follow the algorithm.
+Pick what deserves your attention.
 Choose wisely.
 Brainwash yourself with [greatness](https://www.thelindylibrary.org/).

-## How I Built This Project
+## How I Built This System

 <table align="center">
 <tr>